-In the vast majority of cases, your CV will have to be accompanied by an e-mail or a cover letter.
+In the vast majority of cases, your résumé will have to be accompanied by an email or a cover letter.
 Even if a cover letter isn't required, a well-written one will give you a significant advantage.

-If your CV holds the recruiter's attention, he may like what he sees, look closer at your application and decide whether or not to offer you an interview.
-It would be a shame if he passed you over because your letter undermined the impression made by your CV!
+If your résumé holds the recruiter's attention, they may like what they see, look closer at your application and decide whether or not to offer you an interview.
+It would be a shame if they passed you over because your letter undermined the impression made by your résumé!

 You’ll have to put your heart and soul into drafting and writing this letter. 😊 As you’re selling yourself to the recruiter, it's important to highlight your key assets and convince them that you could be the right person!

-An employer is looking for skills, experience, and above all a person who is going to fit easily into their team, work effectively with their customers, cooperate well with their line manager, and contribute to the company’s development.
-The recruiter's challenge is to understand the person behind the CV.
-Poor recruitment wastes time and money.
-A poor placement can also affect the team's on a daily basis, especially if they have to work alongside an unsuitable colleague.
+An employer is looking for skills, experience, and above all a person who is going to fit easily into their team, work effectively with their customers, cooperate well with their line manager and contribute to the company’s development.
+The recruiter's challenge is to understand the person behind the résumé.
+Poor recruitment wastes time and money, and a poor placement can also affect the team on a daily basis.

 A recruiter will try to save time when reading your cover letter.
-They’ll look at all your strengths in both your CV and letter and detect the specific points which indicate you’ll be successful in the job.
-Likewise, understand that the recruiter will read between the lines about what you don't say!
+They’ll look at all your strengths, in both your résumé and letter, and detect the specific points that indicate you’ll be successful in the job.
+Likewise, the recruiter will read between the lines about what you don't say!
 They're looking to be convinced and won over.

 Recruitment works like a funnel.
-For every 100 CVs received, the recruiter will:
+For every 100 résumés received, the recruiter will:

-organise a phone interview with around 20 applicants;
+organize a phone interview with around 20 applicants.

 If you want to be the one who gets hired, you need to get through all the levels of selection.
-Therefore, take this stage of writing your cover letter very seriously.
+So, take this stage of writing your cover letter very seriously.

 For each situation you face, you’ll need to adopt a different strategy suited to each context.

-Replying to a specific job offer directly to the employer, CEO or future line manager;
+Replying to a specific job posting directly to the employer, CEO or future line manager

-Answering a job offer via a recruiter (HR department or outside consultant);
+Answering a job posting via a recruiter (HR department or outside consultant)

 Whatever the case, the recruiter needs to be convinced of your worth!
 Be careful – if you undervalue yourself, it's going to be difficult convincing the recruiter.
 Have confidence in yourself! 😊

-Beyond the objectives and qualifications included in the CV (your training, expertise and achievements, etc.), you must capture his attention and make him want to meet you.
+Beyond the objectives and qualifications included in the résumé (your training, expertise and achievements, etc.), you must capture their attention and make them want to meet you.

-The recruiter has posted a job advert that has caught your attention.
-You found it on the web, a job board, social media or on the company’s jobs page.
-It may even be that one of your contacts has sent it to you.
+The recruiter has posted a job advertisement that has caught your attention.
+You found it on LinkedIn, another job board, social media or on the company’s jobs page.
+Maybe someone you know sent it to you.

-In a job advert, a recruiter will convey the maximum amount of information regarding the company, the job, the desired applicant profile, and how to apply in a minimum amount of space.
+A job advertisement will convey the maximum amount of information regarding the company, the job, the desired applicant profile and how to apply in a minimum amount of space.
 The recruiter's aim is to capture the attention of the right candidates and the ideal future employee.

-Hence the importance of reading the advert carefully, noting the keywords, and identifying the profile the recruiter is looking for, as clearly shown in the previous part of this course.
+Hence the importance of reading the advertisement carefully, noting the keywords and identifying the profile the recruiter is looking for, as shown in the previous part of this course.

-In this advert, the employer casts a wide net hoping to reach a lot of potential candidates with the required qualities.
-The successful candidate will show a genuine interest in the company, share the same values (ideally) and has first-hand experience.
+In this advertisement, the employer casts a wide net hoping to reach a lot of potential candidates with the required qualities.
+The successful candidate will show a genuine interest in the company, share the same values (ideally) and have firsthand experience.

 What’s going to make the difference?

-In your cover letter, you’re going to highlight your interest in the company, your understanding of the post and what will make you a successful employee.
+In your cover letter, you’re going to highlight your interest in the company, your understanding of the position and what will make you a successful employee.

-The recruiter must be able to identify that you are a motivated applicant with a career plan and skills tailored to his needs.
-He must be satisfied that you will be able to fit in and develop effectively in the post and within the company.
+The recruiter must be able to identify that you are a motivated applicant with a career plan and skills tailored to their needs.
+They must be satisfied that you will be able to fit in and develop effectively in the position and within the company.

 It’s up to you to show this in your cover letter!

-A spontaneous application is an offer to collaborate with a company which hasn't expressed a need.
-Therefore, you’ll have to arouse this need by making the recruiter see how you can be useful to the company’s development and contribute effectively to its projects or to certain activities.
+A spontaneous application is an offer to collaborate with a company that hasn't expressed a specific hiring need.
+The goal of a spontaneous application is to help the recruiter see how your skill set would be useful to the company’s development and contribute effectively to its projects or to certain activities.
 You want to generate added value that exceeds the salary they will pay you!

-Don't assume you're alone in sending in your spontaneous application; certain large companies like BP energy, HSBC or Google struggle to deal with the amount of spontaneous applications they receive every year!
+Don't assume you're alone in sending in your spontaneous application.
+Certain large companies, like BP, HSBC or Google, struggle to deal with the amount of spontaneous applications they receive every year!
 Stand out from the crowd and target less well-known companies.

-Even if they don’t have any vacancies right away, employers like to build up a talent pool by putting aside the interesting applications they receive.
-In this way, they’ll be able to get back to you if and when the situation changes in order to cover their needs.
+Even if they don’t have any openings right away, employers like to build up a talent pool by putting aside the interesting applications they receive.
+This way, they’ll be able to get back to you if and when the situation changes in order to cover their needs.
 This is especially true if you have rare and sought-after qualities.